9200 University Blvd., Charleston, SC 29406

-The Lowcountry’s only Christian college and named one of the safest college campuses in South Carolina (Niche.com, StateUniversity.com), here’s what you need to know before your student applies to Charleston Southern University.
+Charleston Southern University is the Lowcountry’s only Christian college and named one of the safest college campuses in South Carolina (Niche.com, StateUniversity.com).
+Here’s what you need to know before your student applies to Charleston Southern.

 Each prospective student is assigned to an Enrollment Counselor who will handle his/her needs from admissions to financial aid to registration.
-Students can apply for FREE online here.
+Students can apply online here.

 What CSU has to offer:

 A Christian environment where faith is integrated into all learning, leading, and serving opportunities.